xebialabs/overthere/README.md

 # Project "overthere"
-Runs something on a remote machine, ie. over there.
+Runs something on a remote machine, i.e. over there.

 # TODO
-* make sure all java.io.File methods are properly overridden.
-(1)
-* publish Maven artifacts to public repostory instead of XebiaLabs' Nexus repository.
-* determine semantics of delete, mkdir, mkdirs, renameTo with respect to errors.
-(1)
-* rename HostConnection to OverthereConnection?
-(4)
-* add OverthereFile.valueOf().
-(4)
+* Write Javadoc (incl. package-info.java) for API (com.xebialabs.overthere package)
+* Replace dependency on apache commons with dependency on guava.
+* Add more itests, also checking whether the correct exceptions are thrown when files cannot be found, cannot be deleted, etc.
+* Run Gradle license plugin.
+* Write Javadoc (incl. package-info.java) for SPI (com.xebialabs.overthere.spi package)
+* Write Javadoc (incl. package-info.jav for protocol packages.
-* port fixes made in HostSession framework since fork, including but not limited to: (3)
+* Port fixes made in HostSession framework since fork.
+Including, but not limited to:
-  * port CmdLine approach to encoding passwords in command lines.
-  * port scp -r functionality.
+  - Port scp -r functionality (OverthereFileCopier and OverthereFileDirectoryWalker have already been copied over).
-  * port fix for sudo-copying from remote to local (file and directory).
+  - Port fix for sudo-copying from remote to local (file and directory).
-* figure out what to do with the HostFileInputStreamTransformer filter.
-(2)
+* Figure out what to do with the HostFileInputStreamTransformer filter.
-* figure out what to do with HostFileUtils.
-(2)
-  * move copy to OverthereFile?
+* Allow constants to be overridden through ConnectionOptions:
+  - Disable automatic removal of temporary files.
+  - Connection timeout.
+  - Number of attempts to create a temporary file.
+  - Enable/disable pesudo-tty on SSH connections.
-* decide whether to support winsshd and/or copssh and/or other Windows SSH implementations.
+* Decide whether to support winsshd and/or copssh and/or other Windows SSH implementations.
 Leave that up to subclasses?
-(2)
-* implement SSH pub/private key implementation in a nicer manner.
-(2)
-* implement not-removing temporary directories in a nicer manner, or at least with a more up-to-date key name.
-(2)
-* remove HostConnection.copyToTemporaryFile?
-(2)
-* redesign InputResponse map?
-(2)
-* fix functionality removed from Overthere: (2)
+* Document or fix functionality removed from Overthere:
+ - SSH pub/private support -> through ConnectionOptions?
- - untar -> separate utility method, maybe not in here?
+ - Untar -> separate utility method, maybe not in here?
+ - Unreachable host support/tunneled host session -> needs to be reimplemented in a nice way.
+ - inputResponse map: can be re-implemented using OverthereProcess if needed.
- - copy resource to temp file -> add helpers to plugin-api
+ - Copy resource to temp file -> add helpers to plugin-api
- - copy resource to file -> actually only needed by "copy resource to temp file" method
+ - Copy resource to file -> actually only needed by "copy resource to temp file" method
- - unreachable host support/tunneled host session -> needs to be reimplemented in a nice way.
-* need to be able to define abstract synthetic types (SshHost).
-Then temporaryDirectoryPath could also be defined in an abstract base class below Host.
-(4)
-* add sources and javadoc to distribution.
-(4)
-* add method to build paths to OperatingSystemFamily.
-(4)
+* Publish Maven artifacts to public repostory instead of XebiaLabs' Nexus repository.